Brookline Boulevard and West Liberty Ave - 1909

 hillside path across the valley is Wenzell Ave - Oct 1909

 This photo is from October 1, 1909, looking across the valley from Brookline Boulevard (now Bodkin Street) towards Dormont (left) and Beechview (right) on the opposite hill in the background.
-The path up the hill is Wenzell Avenue.
+The path up the hill is Wenzel Avenue.
 The path in the left center of the photo is the trolley right-of-way that leads from West Liberty up to Brookline Boulevard.

 Brookline Boulevard looking uphill towards Pioneer